jangari/PDF-indexer/README.md

 computing	34-37
 ```

-This output style is disabled by default.

 ### Word-by-word and letter-by-letter alphabetic sorting

 Publishers (and authors) differ as to whether they prefer word-by-word alphabetic order, or letter-by-letter.
-PDF Indexer supports both outputs with the `-l` (letter sort, default) and `-w` (word sort) flags.
+PDF Indexer will sort output word-by-word by default.
+Applying the `-l/--letter` flag will enable letter-by-letter sorting.
+This effectively sorts the index as though there were no spaces or punctuation in the index entry text.

+This setting applies to both entries and subentries.

 #### Word-by-word sort order